Ideals in Triangulated Categories: Phantoms, Ghosts and Skeleta

 We index our spectral sequence with the ``Adams indexing'', so that the rows contain groups of the same homological degree and the columns contain groups of the same total degree.

 \begin{proof} If $X$ is in $\Proj_n$, then one can easily see that each $X_{s}$ appearing in an Adams resolution of $X$ is also in $\Proj_n$.
-Therefore, the $n$-fold composites $X_{s} \ra \dots \ra X_{s+n}$ are each zero.
+Therefore, the $n$-fold composites $X_{s} \ra \cdots \ra X_{s+n}$ are each zero.
 But this implies that for each $r > n$ the differential $d_r$ is zero, and so $E_{n+1} = E_{\infty}$.
 Moreover, if $X$ is in $\Proj_n$, then $\I^n(X,Y) = 0$.
 But $E_{\infty }$ is the associated graded of this filtration, and so it must be zero except in the first $n$ rows.

 Now we prove the converse.
-If the projective class generates, then by Proposition~\ref{pr:condconv} the Adams spectral sequence is conditionally convergent.
+If the projective class generates and $\I$ is closed under countable coproducts, then by Proposition~\ref{pr:condconv} the Adams spectral sequence is conditionally convergent.
 Therefore, if it collapses, it converges strongly.
 And if $E_{\infty }$ is concentrated in the first $n$ rows, then the $n$th stage of the filtration on $\cS(X,Y)$ must be zero.
 That is, $\I^{n}(X,Y) = 0$.
 This is true for all $Y$, so $X$ is in $\Proj_{n}$. \end{proof}

 From an Adams resolution, one can form the sequence

 This is a projective resolution of $X$ with respect to the projective class, \ie each $P_s$ is projective and the sequence is $\Proj$-exact at each spot.
 Therefore the $E_2$-term of the Adams spectral sequence consists of the derived functors of $\cS(-,Y)$ applied to $X$.
 By the usual argument, these are independent of the choice of resolution, and we denote them by $\Ext^k(-,Y)$, $k \geq 0$.
 In fact, it is easy to see that from the $E_2$-term onwards the spectral sequence is independent of the choice of Adams resolution.